-Food and beverage vendors include the local American Legion Post, the South Pittsburg Area Revitalization Quest aka SPARQ, and Uncle Curt Curt’s Burger food truck.
-American Legion Post located at 300 Elm Avenue is a very short walking distance to the location of the festival between 4th and 5th Street.
+Food and beverage vendors include the local American Legion Post, the South Pittsburg Area Revitalization Quest aka SPARQ (serving beer), and Uncle Curt Curt’s Burger, Big Bob’s Shrimp and other food trucks.

 Festival organizer Corey Layne says, “I love my hometown.
 We are known mostly for our National Cornbread Festival and the Lodge cast iron foundry and store.
 As with many small towns, the last two years has been rough on small businesses and our primary fundraiser to help local non-profits has been cancelled two years in a row.
 The National Cornbread Festival typically brings in 30,000 visitors, so this has been a big hit to all our main street businesses.
 This festival allows me to do something in return for my hometown and promote some fabulous new talent along the way.”